lnsongxf/econ-thesis/README.md

-# Limited Asset Market Participation and the Euler Equation Implied Rate
+# Limited Bond Market Participation and the Euler Equation Implied Rate

 Senior thesis in economics.